Family Information Service

 Learning and development at home

 Your child’s journey to school begins at home, and it’s never too early to start.
-Every child grows and learns in their own way from birth, and research shows that a child’s relationship with their parents is the most important factor in their development.
+Every child grows and learns in their own way from birth, and research shows that a child’s relationship with their parents/carers is the most important factor in their development.

 Fun activities to boost learning